lee101/how/source/_posts/99designs-wordsmashing-logo-icon-design.md

 I made other games [Multiplication Master](http://multiplicationmaster.com/), [Big Multiplayer Chess](http://bigmultiplayerchess.com/ and [ReWord Game](http://rewordgame.com) in that order.

-Despite the new games being mobile friendlier than Word Smashing was when it was launched, they have struggled to achieve the same success.
+Despite the new games being much more mobile friendly than Word Smashing was when it was launched, they have struggled to achieve the same success.

+Overall it was a very hands on process involving a lot my time reviewing and giving feedback, that process really helped me discover what i really want and

+I will definitely run more design contests in the future if i don't know a designer who would be good to work with one to one.

 I'm not sure what effect the design plays but you can definitely notice the lack of graphic design skill in my newer games http://multiplicationmaster.com has recently